AutodeskRoboticsLab/Mimic/mimic/rigs/rigs.md

 - When accessed in Mimic the rigs are sorted alphabetically.
 A default rig can be configured using *mimic_config.py*.
 Rig names should be simple and descriptive.

+- You can *ignore* a rigs directory if it is preceded by an underscore, `_`, such as for rig templates.
+For example, the subdirectories `_ABB` or `_templates` would not appear in the Mimic UI.
+Note that directories preceded by a `.` are also ignored, but this convention is typically reserved for system and hidden files only.

 - To change the color of a robot, use the Hypershade to change the color of “J#LowerBase_MAT” and “J#UpperBase_MAT” (these should match)